-Not all fertilizers are created equal, and using the wrong one can actually do more harm than good.
+Not all fertilizers are created equal, and using the wrong one can do more harm than good.

-In this article, I will share the different types of plant food available and which fertilizers I like best for keeping my 40+ plants healthy and happy!
+This article will share the different types of plant food available and which fertilizers I like best for keeping my 40+ plants healthy and happy!

 The best fertilizer for houseplants (A buyers guide)